crackcomm/ocaml-boxroot/README.md

 - `rem_boxroot`: a variant of `boxroot`, but using a different implementation using OCaml's remembered set.

-The various implementations (except the first one) have similar memory representation, some on the OCaml heap and some outside of the OCaml heap.
+The various implementations (except the `ocaml` one) have similar memory representation, some on the OCaml heap and some outside of the OCaml heap.

 By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various root implementations, compared to non-rooting OCaml and C implementations, along with other factors.

+We can expect _a priori_ that `ocaml` is always faster, since it has none of the overheads of other methods.
+This is meant as a baseline, but it also shows a limitation of our benchmarks: `boxroot` is intended for applications where values are _not_ easily reachable from the OCaml heap and thus none of `ocaml`, `ocaml_ref` and `gc` are available!

 ### Benchmark information